PowerlessCube/Deloitte-Apparel/README.md

 - Webpack

 #To-do List
+- Discounts: I will write the logic as follows for the discounts
+- £5.00 discount - There will be a logic check on Form submit that applies the voucher to to totalDiscount. totalDiscount will then subtract from subtotal and update shopping total accordingly. the logic will also extend to removing the voucher when the basket is in an empty state.

+- £10.00 discount - There will be a logic check when the Sub-total has reached £50.
+Once the conditional is true the voucher will be added to the total Discount and subtracted from the Subtotal to give the shopping total.

+- £15.00 discount - There will be a logic check that checks the basket items for the category of footwear and will also check to see if sub-total is above £75.00.
+Once both conditions meet true the discount will be applied to total discount and subtracted from sub-total to give the discounted Shopping total.

 #Installation
 To install the dependencies and run the webapp locally on port 3000, follow the below instructions: